Crutovel/SoftServe-TeamProject/README.md

 1. Download a file: https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml
 1. And finally, in the Idea go to: Settings/Other Settings/Checkstyle/Configuration File, add the file "google_checks.xml" and choose it to be a configuration file.

+##Documentation

+The documentation is available [here](doc/README.md).

+To view the automatically generated REST API documentation after the application starts, you need to go at http://localhost:8080/swagger-ui.html in browser.